fpsluozi/SMD-SMOS/README.md

 # 🏃 Running SMOS

 ## 🧱 Requirements
-All reported expertiments are performed wusing one Nvidia A100 GPU with CUDA 11.7+.
+All reported expertiments are performed using one Nvidia A100 GPU with CUDA 11.7+.
 ```
 gdown==4.7.1
 numpy==1.23.5